 Looking to bring some variation to your routine?
 This guide is for you.
 In this article, we’re covering some of the best adjustable dumbbells up for grabs in the UK today.
 What are they?
 Are they any good?
 Which ones are worth a buy?

-Space-saving, reasonably cheap, and incredibly flexible in the workouts that can be done with them, a set of dumbbells could easily be considered the core part of any exercise routine.
+Space-saving, reasonably cheap, and incredibly flexible in the workouts that can be done with them, a set of hand weights could easily be considered the core part of any exercise routine.
 But there are a lot of brands out there, and making the choice is difficult.

-What we look for picking the best adjustable dumbbells
+What we look for picking the top multi-weight dumbbells

 The main 6 things we look at when it comes to adjustable free weights: